Dunston Power Station: Design and specification

 The new Dunston B Power Station was designed by consulting engineers Merz & McLellan.
-Its design was different from the design of other power stations at the time because it enclosed the machinery in a steel frame clad with glass.
+Its design was different from those of other power stations at the time, because it enclosed the machinery in a steel frame clad with glass.
 This was a departure from the usual power station designs, which normally enclosed the machinery in a concrete or brick wall.
-Dunston B is thought to be the first power station in the UK and possibly even the world to be built in this way.
-The station was also the first in the world to use metal clad switchgear at a voltage as high as 66,000 V.
+Dunston B is thought to be the first power station in the UK, and possibly even the world, to be built in this way.
+The station was also the first in the world to use metal-clad switchgear at a voltage as high as 66,000 V.

 Construction of the new power station started in 1930, but the Second World War delayed its full completion until 1951.
-The station was opened in stages throughout its construction, as generating units were able to be put into production while the other sections were still under construction.
-Initially 3 x 50,000 kW sets were ordered with the first unit commissioned in January 1933.
+The station was opened in stages throughout its construction, as some generating units were able to be put into production while the other sections were still under construction.
+Initially, 3 x 50,000 kW sets were ordered, with the first unit commissioned in January 1933.

-The new station had a capacity of 300 megawatts (MW), produced by six 50 MW generating sets.
+The new station had a capacity of 300 MW, produced by six 50 MW generating sets.
 These were made by C. A. Parsons and Company and were the largest machines ever constructed under Charles Algernon Parsons' supervision.

 The station's units were the first application of reheated steam in steam turbines in the world, an improvement which gave them a heat consumption of only 9,280 BTU per kilowatt hour, the most efficient system in the UK.
-In 1939 the station was said to be "at the head of all the Power Stations in Great Britain as regards thermal efficiency."
+In 1939 the station was said to be "at the head of all the Power Stations in Great Britain as regards thermal efficiency".
 The station remained one of Britain's most efficient systems until the 1950s.

 The stations' buildings were around 100 ft tall.
 Flue gas was discharged through six 250 ft tall chimneys, one for each of the station's six generating units.
 The station was fitted with two electrostatic precipitators in 1953, one completed in June that year and the other in September.
 They were fitted to reduce smoke and pollution from the station.